-For draw bends (holes 1-6), the K spot pulls back and up, creating a larger chamber inside your mouth between the harp and your tongue.
+For draw bends (holes 1-6), the K spot pulls backwards, creating a larger chamber inside your mouth between the harp and your tongue.

-For blow bends (holes 7-10), that K spot pushes down and forward, creating a smaller chamber between harp and tongue.
+For blow bends (holes 7-10), that K spot pushes forward, creating a smaller chamber between harp and tongue.

 What we’re really doing is tuning your mouth to the note you want to resonate on your harmonica.